What information we may collect

 What choices you have for your information

-You can review the personal information you provided us and make any desired changes to the information you publish, or to the settings for your account, including your email and contact preferences, at any time by emailing us at email@example.com.
+You can review the personal information you provided us and make any desired changes to the information you publish, or to the settings for your account, including your email and contact preferences, at any time by emailing us at firstname.lastname@example.org.
 You may also make these changes by updating your Profile on our website or mobile application.
-Please be aware that even after your request for a change is processed, FDNA may, for a time, retain residual information about you in its backup and/or archival copies of its database, as we deem necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+Please be aware that even after your request for a change is processed, we may keep a copy of the information which you originally provided to us in our backup and/or archival copies of our database, as we deem necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-You can also close your account at any time.
-If you close your account, we will remove all of the information that you have provided to FDNA from our publicly viewable database, as well as any private information that you have stored with us.
-We may also retain certain data contributed by you if we believe it may be necessary to prevent fraud or future abuse, or for legitimate business purposes, such as analysis of aggregated, non-personally identifiable data, account recovery, or if required by law.
+You can also request to remove your personal information and close your account at any time.
+If you do so, we will remove all of the information that you have provided to FDNA from our publicly viewable database, as well as any private information that you have stored with us and we will deny further access to our Services.
+We may retain certain data contributed by you if we believe it may be necessary to prevent fraud or future abuse, or for legitimate business purposes, such as analysis of aggregated, non-personally identifiable data, account recovery, or if required by law.
 We may also retain and use your information if necessary to provide the Services to other Users.
 For example, just as an email you may send to another person through an email service provider resides in that person’s inbox even after you delete it from your sent files or close your account, communications to other Users, as well as your contributions to professional message boards, may remain visible to others after you have closed your account.
 Similarly, other information you have shared with others, or that other Users have copied, may also remain visible.
 FDNA disclaims any liability in relation to the deletion or retention (subject to the terms herein) of information or any obligation not to delete the information, subject to applicable data protection and privacy regulations.
 FDNA does not control when search engines update their cache, which may contain certain public profile information that has since been removed from FDNA’s publicly viewable database.

-To request that we close your account and remove your information from the FDNA website, please send your request to email@example.com.
+To request that we close your account and remove your information, please send your request to firstname.lastname@example.org.
 Please send your request using an email account that you have registered with FDNA under your name.
 You will receive a response within ten (10) business days of its receipt.

 What your obligations are